Mosquitoes (novel): Minor characters

-Mosquitoes and its Historical Foundations in Faulkner's Life
+Foundations in Faulkner's life

 Inspiration for Mosquitoes has been traced to a specific yachting excursion in Faulkner's life that took place in April, 1925 on Lake Pontchartrain.
 Attendees were members of the real-life New Orleans' artistic community and included artist William Spratling, novelist Hamilton Basso, and novelist and short-story writer Sherwood Anderson.

 Though the parallels between this trip and the fictive one documented in Mosquitoes make it evident that it was the inspiration for the novel's setting, it has been further noted by many critics and readers of Faulkner that direct references to Faulkner's life do not end here.
 Dawson Fairchild's character, for example, is known to be a satirical portrait of his mentor Sherwood Anderson and is cited to be the reason for his falling-out with Faulkner.

-Significant Textual Deletions by the Publisher
+Significant deletions of text by the publisher

 Though not regarded as an extremely cohesive story, in reading Mosquitoes, textual disjointedness is especially evident in a few sections.
-This is due to the four significant edits by Boni & Liveright in 1927 prior to the book's publishing.
-As discussed below in the "Major Themes" section, sex and sexuality play a significant part in the discussions and interactions of the characters in Mosquitoes.
-Though the book, in its published form, does explore various erotic scenes and notions including lesbianism, four major sections were cut from the book and survive now only in Faulkner's original typescript preserved by the University of Virginia Alderman Library.
+This is due to the four significant edits by Boni & Liveright in 1927 prior to the book's publication.
+Sex and sexuality play a significant part in the discussions and interactions of the characters in Mosquitoes.
+Though the book as published does explore various erotic scenes and notions including lesbianism, four major sections were cut from the book and survive now only in Faulkner's original typescript preserved by the University of Virginia Alderman Library.
 Faulkner scholar Minrose Gwin suggests that the publisher drew the line at these four scenes due to their explicit explorations of homoeroticism.
 Where there are many instances of implied homoerotic, and more specifically lesbian, feelings and actions, these excised scenes most likely stretched the taboo displays of sexuality too far to be published in the 1920s.